MatterMiners/cobald-hep-plugins/docs/plugins/stopper.rst

 #################

 .. py:module:: cobald_hep_plugins.stopper
-    :synopsis: Stops the booting of new drones if there are no pending jobs on the monitored partition
+    :synopsis: Stops the booting of new drones if there are no pending jobs

 This plugin sets the demand to 0 and keeps it at 0 as long as there are no pending jobs on the monitored partition.
 If there are pending jobs on the partition, the demand is not modified by the plugin.